 Boston Medical Center is among three Massachusetts based hospitals that offer ketogenic dietary therapy to patients.
 Physicians and dietitians work closely with families throughout the induction and maintenance phases of the ketogenic diet to offer information, support, and in person food preparation lessons in BMC’s Teaching Kitchen.
-The multidisciplinary medical team is comprised of supervising director Laurie Douglass MD, ketogenic dietitian Mindasari Daniar MPH, RD LDN, and nurse and care coordinator Elizabeth Lowe RN.
+The multidisciplinary medical team is comprised of supervising director Laurie Douglass MD, ketogenic dietitian Mindasari Daniar MPH, RD LDN, nurse and care coordinator Michelle Griffin, RN.

 What is the Ketogenic Diet?